Top JavaScript PDF generator libraries for 2026

 Can I create interactive, fillable forms and then generate a PDF?

-Absolutely.
+Yes.
 Nutrient Web SDK supports form filling in the browser and exporting the filled-in PDF.
-For server-side, you can use templates with predefined form fields and programmatically insert values.
+For server-side, use templates with predefined form fields and programmatically insert values.

 Is it possible to merge multiple documents into one PDF?